 Cruising is a popular choice for many holiday-makers, offering a chance to see more of the world in one swift trip.
 Sail across multiple seas, to various shores and experience local life as you go.

-An ocean cruise appeals to many people as the perfect holiday, but for those less familiar with the cruising world, here is a short guide for first time sailors.
+An ocean cruise appeals to many people as the perfect holiday, but for those less familiar with the cruising world, here is a short guide for first time cruisers.

 Once you’re cruise is booked, it can be easy to just kick-back and relax as your embarkation date draws nearer.
 Packing is a love or hate task, with this made even trickier due to the multiple destinations you will likely be visiting.